aidadatahub/aidadatahub.github.io/jobs/senior-experts/index.md

 computing for sensitive personal data, both locally and nationally.

-The senior experts to be recruited will have key roles in designing, developing and operating the this next generation of data services, employing skill sets similar to those outlined for the AIDA Data Hub and BIGPICTURE.
+The senior experts to be recruited will have key roles in designing, developing and operating the next generation of data services, employing skill sets similar to those outlined for the AIDA Data Hub and BIGPICTURE.

 ### Contact